SkillsFundingAgency/tl-marketing-and-communication/README.md

 - `PostcodeRetrieverBaseUrl` is usually `https://postcodes.io/` - this is set in `appSettings.json`.

-## Creating the providers data file

-1. The console application *sfa.Tl.Marketing.Communication.DataLoad* can be run to regenerate the `providers.json` file.
-2. All provider data exist in "Full Provider Data 2020 - 2021 (campaign site).xlsx" spreadsheet, the latest copy exist in *sfa.Tl.Marketing.Communication.DataLoad/Provider Data* folder
-3. To add a new qualification for course year a new row will be added for a provider venue to the spreadsheet
-4. To regenerate the 'providers.json' from the spreadsheet, Save As the spreadsheet as .csv file.
-   * The csv file will not be chcked in to Git
-5. Before running the console app, update CsvFilePath and JsonOutputPath file paths in Program.cs Or
-6. Default paths to input and output file paths are in constants in the code; if you want to set different paths add a file called `appsettings.json` with the content below.
-DO NOT CHECK THIS IN (it is already in .gitignore).

-{
-  "InputFilePath": "<path to file>",
-  "OutputFilePath": "<path to file>"
-}

-7. After running the program, simply copy the `providers` section from the output file over the existing `providers` section in `\sfa.Tl.Marketing.Communication\Frontend\src\json\providers.json`.

 ## Creating provider data in local storage

+Data for the student search page is stored in Azure Storage Tables.
+This data is imported from the NCS Course Directory API using a scheduled function, but in a development environment sample data can be written to local storage as follows:

 1. The console application *sfa.Tl.Marketing.Communication.DataLoad* can be run to copy data into local storage.
 2. This can be run on developer machines when Azure Storage Explorer is running.
-3. The program will create tables called `Qualification` and `Provider` and copy data from json files.
+3. The program will create tables called `Qualification`, `Provider` and `Location` and copy data from json files.
 4. You need to set the table connection string and paths to sample files in `appsettings.json` with the content below.
 DO NOT CHECK THIS IN (it is already in .gitignore).
-The paths below use files that are included in the projec.
+The paths below use files that are included in the project.

 {
-  "JsonInputOnly": "true",
   "ProviderJsonInputFilePath": "..\\..\\..\\Provider Data\\providers.json",
   "QualificationJsonInputFilePath": "..\\..\\..\\Provider Data\\qualifications.json",
   "TableStorageConnectionString": "UseDevelopmentStorage=true;"
 }

-5. Note that JsonInputOnly (above) should be set to true if you do not want to import providers from csv.